 In these two science buildings on the south side of the Central Quadrangle, you'll find classrooms and laboratories, a nuclear physics laboratory, solid-state research facilities and the Aquatic Research and Enviornmental Assessment Center, which sent fish into outer space in 1998.

 The School of Education, psychology laboratories and several social science departments are housed in James Hall.
-You'll also find the Magner Center for Career Development and Interships, the Personal Counseling Office, the Veterans Affairs and Counseling Office, and the Health Programs / Immunization Requirements Office.
+You'll also find the Magner Career Center, the Personal Counseling Office, the Veterans Affairs and Counseling Office, and the Health Programs / Immunization Requirements Office.

 La Guardia Hall